 Scoring runs for the exam are processed quarterly, with individuals receiving their certificates and score reports approximately six to eight weeks after the scoring run is processed.

 On June 11, 2011, 188 paralegals took the PCCE pilot test at 12 test sites across the country.
 Of the paralegals who completed the test, 146 achieved a passing score of 550 or better.
-Those paralegals are the very first CORE Registered Paralegals™ and have earned the right to use the CRP™ credential.
-Since then many more paralegals have joined their ranks.
-Congratulations to all who passed!
+Those paralegals were the very first CORE Registered Paralegals™ and have earned the right to use the CRP™ credential.
+Since then, many more paralegals have joined their ranks.
 View the current list of CRP's.

 PCCE Review Course by API